-At the beginning of some classes, teachers will issue students a textbook.
-Students are responsible for this book for the rest of the school year.
+At the beginning of some of your classes, your teacher will issue you a textbook.
+You are responsible for this book for the rest of the school year.
 The wear and tear brought about by daily use is expected; however, unreasonable damage will result in fines.
-If a book is lost, a fine will be issued for replacement.
+If you lose a book, you will be expected to pay for it.